lexogrine/hud-manager/README.md

 In this section you can specify upcoming matchups you will spectate and choose which one is currently played.
 You have the option to set up teams taking part, their map scores and veto process.

-Additionaly, while the match is live the current score is being saved in the background.
-Once a map finishes, its match score for the winning team is increased accordingly. ou can see the current map score in the veto view, and reset it if needed.
+Additionaly, while the match is live the current score is being saved in the background and once a map finishes, it's match score for the winning team increases.
+This way you don't have to worry, if match score is up-to-date.
+You can see the current map score in the veto view, and reset it if needed.
 Current map score is updated each time it detects end of the round from the CS:GO, unless the map has been marked as finished - in that case the score won't be updated, but still can be resetted, which will set the map back to a non-finished state.

->Note - a match has to be set as active and a used map has to be set up in veto in order for the Manager to gather data.
+>Note - a match has to be set as active and a used map has to be set up in veto in order for the Lexogrine HUD Manager to gather data.

 ### HUDS

 This part is for choosing which HUD you want to use - there's a drag'n'drop area for HUD .zip files, so installation of new ones is a matter of seconds.
-Additionally you can use a local network address for Browser Source-type screen to grab of the HUD view on another PC, access each of the HUD's action panels prepared by the authors, and directly run a transparent window with the HUD.
+Additionally you can use a local network address for Browser Source-type screen to grab the HUD view on another PC, access each of the HUD's action panels prepared by the authors, and directly run a transparent window with the HUD.

 ![Start-up](assets/examples/upload.gif?raw=true)

 For convenience at the top of the screen you can push a command to run it in CS:GO (to hide the HUD, the radar, and/or the killfeed each HUD should indicate whether it supports the custom radar and killfeed or not).
-However, if you don't feel like running the commands on your own,, the option to run CS:GO with all configs executed automatically will be enabled, when the Manager detects CS:GO on your PC.
+However, if you don't feel like running the commands on your own, the option to run CS:GO with all configs executed automatically will be enabled, when the Lexogrine HUD Manager detects CS:GO on your PC.

 ![Start-up](assets/examples/toggles.gif?raw=true)